 It's natural to want to help your kids get good grades - but it's hard to know how much and when, and how to help.
 Baby steps make a difference.
-Start by setting aside a specific time for them to do homework and make them responsible for getting it done.
+Start by setting aside a specific time (or several times throughout the day) for them to do their work and make them responsible for getting it done.
 No other activities - TV, electronics, phone, etc. - until it's done.
 Be close by but busy with your own work during this time.
 If they ask for help - ask questions and listen to their answers.

-In about two weeks time, you'll notice a marked difference in the way homework gets done in your house.
+In about two weeks' time, you'll notice a marked difference in the way things get done in your house.

 So, is your kid the perfect student or do you have a rule breaker?
 Where does he/she excel?
 How big is your box?
 I'd love to hear from you.